michellexliu/100-days-of-code/log.md

 **Today's Progress**: Made some updates to my personal website: added a tab for 100 days of code and added Journly to the project gallery.

 **Thoughts:** Taking it easy today to cool down from the hackathon and catch up on schoolwork, so I didn't do as much coding as the other days.
 Hopefully will be back on track and continue the Udemy course tomorrow!

+### Day 8: October 31, 2020

+**Today's Progress**: Made a Twitter bot with Tweepy and started learning React.

+**Thoughts:** Oops missed a few days :( starting to get back into it though & am excited to learn more React!